SHOPPINGCLAW

 Autonomy does not remove the trust question

-The more autonomous the agent is, the more important it becomes to publish identity, policy posture, and visible boundaries first.
+The more autonomous the agent is, the more important it becomes to publish identity, policy visibility, and visible boundaries first.

 Why it matters